Bestrafung

 3. Compromise Theories

 Many theorists have attempted to take features of utilitarianism and retributivism and combine them into a theory that retains the strengths of both while overcoming their weaknesses.
 The impetus for attempting to develop this sort of theory is clear: the idea that punishment should promote good consequences, such as the reduction of crime, surely seems attractive.
 Aber, the idea that it would be justified to punish an innocent in any circumstance where such punishment would be likely to promote the greatest balance of happiness over unhappiness surely seems wrong.
 Ebenfalls, the idea that justice and the desert of the offender should play a central role in a justification of punishment is attractive, while being committed to punishing an offender even when nobody’s welfare would be promoted as a result seems to be problematic.
 Also, each type of theory seems to have positive and negative aspects.
 But how to combine these seemingly opposed theories and produce a better one?
 Is a compromise between them really possible?
 In an attempt to explore this possibility, we will examine the theory of H.L.A.
-Hart.
+Hirsch.

 An.
 Hart’s Theory